unode/deep-learning-intro/_episodes/01-introduction.md

 * Segmenting images (or any data)
 * Translating between one set of data and another, for example natural language translation.
 * Generating new data that looks similar to the training data, often used to create synthetic datasets, art or even "deepfake" videos.
   * This can also be used to give the illusion of enhancing data, for example making images look sharper, video look smoother or adding colour to black and white images.
-But beware of this, its not an accurate recreation of the original data, but a recreation based on something statistically similar, effectively a digital imagination of what that data could look like.
+But beware of this, it is not an accurate recreation of the original data, but a recreation based on something statistically similar, effectively a digital imagination of what that data could look like.

 ### What sort of problems can't deep learning solve?